S4ND1X/365-Days-Of-Code/Day 281/README.md

-#Day 280
+#Day 281
-Today I had one of the hardest exams but I think that I survived.
+Today ends with one of the exams that I was going to consume more time, right now I only have to study for OOP
-This whole week I'll be studying OOP because I have my exam this saturday.